josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 As cultural memory.

-As a way of hearing the feedback loop from inside the bird.
+As a way of hearing the feedback loop from inside the analytical bird.

 ---